 One of the benefits of the Teaching Fellows program is enrollment in a subsidized master’s degree program.
 Rather than complete a traditional teacher education program prior to entering the classroom, Fellows pursue a master’s degree in education while teaching full-time in a New York City public school.

 Tuition for the master’s degree is withdrawn from a Fellow’s bi-weekly paycheck once they start teaching, so Fellows do not need to take out student loans or write an up-front check for tuition, easing the transition for Fellows coming directly from college or from another career.

 New York State recently implemented a new regulation for admissions into graduate programs across all Schools of Education requiring applicants to take the Graduate Record Examination (GRE).
-In keeping with this, applicants to NYC Teaching Fellows should prepare to take the GRE upon their enrollment into the program in order to be eligible for the master’s degree program at one of our university partners.
+In keeping with this, applicants to NYC Teaching Fellows should prepare to take the GRE upon their enrollment into the program and submit their scores by June 1, 2017 in order to be eligible for the master’s degree program at one of our university partners.
 You can find more information about what the exam includes and preview the schedule of when the exam is offered on the Education Testing Service, ETS website here.

 The Master’s Degree Program

 Tailored for the Fellowship Experience

 The master’s degree in education is customized for the Fellowship experience.
 Fellows enroll in one of our partner universities and participate in courses that prepare them for immediate work in the classroom and lay the theoretical foundations for a career in teaching.